 Recommended sightseeing in Toronto

-The Harbourfront Centre is a great place to spend the day visiting galleries, relaxing at a café or strolling along the waterfront.
-It also serves as the venue for numerous live theatre, music and visual arts shows.
+The Harbourfront Centre is a great place to spend the day visiting galleries, relaxing at a cafe or strolling along the waterfront.
+It also serves as the venue for several live theatre-, music- and visual arts shows throughout the year.

 Just off the city’s Lake Ontario shores are the Toronto Islands, a quiet natural haven where expats can spend time away from the city enjoying gorgeous views and lovely beaches.

 The Distillery District is a national historic site which often hosts film shoots, festivals and special events.
-This pedestrianised village is home to dozens of art galleries, restaurants, bars and live music venues for expat residents to enjoy.
-It's a definite favourite amongst locals and visitors alike.
+This pedestrianised village is home to dozens of art galleries, restaurants, bars and live music venues.
+During the festive season, the annual Toronto Christmas Market can be found here.

 Royal Ontario Museum

 Famous for its golden mosaic ceiling, the Royal Ontario Museum has over 40 separate galleries displaying art, archaeology and science exhibits.
 With dinosaurs, a bat cave and a jewel room, Canada's largest museum is an interesting experience for both young and old.